-2023 Outstanding Airman of the year winners
+2023 Outstanding Airman of the Year Winners

-The 2023 195th Wing Outstanding Airman of the Year Banquet was held on Jan.
-6, 2024 in San Diego, CA. The event brought together and recognized the top performing airmen and civilians from across the wing.
+195th Wing Outstanding Airman of the Year Banquet winners pose for a photo at Naval Air Station North Island, California, Jan 6, 2023.
+The event brought together and recognized the top performing airmen and civilians from across the wing.

-In conjunction with the Banquet there was a leadership conference that ran Jan.
-5-7 that focused on training, collaboration and networking.

 |Date Taken: